jasonsikes/QLogo/README.md

    4. as a named color from the X Color Database, e.g. `white` or `lemonchiffon`.
    The X Color database can be found here: https://en.wikipedia.org/wiki/X11_color_names

+   5. as a hex triplet, preceded by "#"

 * Changes in font properties (size, color, family) do not affect characters